Set Your Undergraduate Wellness Program Above the Competition

 NWI accepts applications at any time during an academic year; however programs will be accepted for one of two accreditation periods: 1) January 1 through December 31, or 2) July 1-June 30.
 For the current graduating class to be eligible for Certified Wellness Practitioner (CWP) status, online applications must be submitted at least 60 days prior to the start of one of these accreditation periods.
-Individuals graduating from an accredited program within 24 months of submitting their CWP application are eligible to apply as a graduate of an NWI accredited academic program.
+Individuals graduating from an within 24 months of submitting their CWP application are eligible to apply as a graduate of an NWI accredited academic program.

 The online application process allows individuals to enter information and upload documents (PDF preferred) as evidence that the program covers the core competency areas which align with the Wellness Promotion Competency Model.
 Click here to download an application checklist to assist in gathering the necessary information to apply for accreditation.